Establishing Residency in Portugal

 We have law partners and accountants for immigration, business creation for entrepreneurs, investment, real estate, and visa categories such as ARI 90-A (Golden Visa).
 Our professional network includes bankers, insurance agents, and services for everyday life such as private Portuguese tutors.

-Note: Fiscal Representation for the NIF is only offered by RTP as part of the visa service.
+Note: Fiscal Representation for the NIF is only offered by RTP as part of the Standard and Premium visa services.
 It cannot be purchased separately.
 However, we can provide referrals for obtaining NIFs and opening bank accounts remotely.

 PERMITS / POST-ARRIVAL / STAGE 2